renderpci/dedalo/Readme.md

 *Please read the "Updates.md" file for specific notes, procedures, etc, of the versions.*

-Dédalo have three updates procedures:
+Dédalo have three main updates procedures:

 1. Update the code files (php, js, css, html, etc)
 	-  Make backup of all files.
 	-  Download the new files and change the files in your server
-	-  You will need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php) is not possible change it automatically because are the configuration specific of the users.
+	-  You will need see the new config files and put the changes into your own config files (/lib/dedalo/config4.php and /lib/dedalo/config4_db.php) is not possible change this files automatically because are the configuration files and has specific pw and paths of the users.
 If you don't change the config files, Dédalo will require the new "define" variables and will stop the app.

 2. Update the ontology structure with the sections, components, list, etc
 	-  Do the first update step